 “Data shall be processed lawfully, fairly and in a transparent manner in relation to the data subject”

-In practice, processing data lawfully means that the collection of personal data is based on a legal ground (e.g. consent, legitimate interest, performance of a contract etc.)
+In practice, processing personal data lawfully means that the collection of personal data is based on a legal ground (e.g. consent, legitimate interest, the performance of a contract etc.)

 Principle 2: Purpose limitation